 Password authentication process

-Before any data is transferred, the Branch Gateway requires the client to supply a username and password.
-This authenticates the user on the client side to the Branch Gateway.
+Before data transfer between the client and Branch Gateway, the client needs to supply a user name and password to Branch Gateway.
+This process authenticates the user on the client side to Branch Gateway.

-Enabling SSH on the Gateway About this task
+Enabling SSH on Branch Gateway